Art & Science Fund Grants

 After awarding a grant, the Arts Council may audit the grantee’s records, at any time, to verify that the grantee is complying with the terms, conditions, and requirements of the contract.
 The Arts Council may require that the applicant organization pay for the cost of the audit.

-Applicants funded for Professional Development grants must submit a final report within 30 days after the date of the professional development session.
+Applicants funded in the 2018-2019 grant cycle must submit a final report by August 15, 2019. cycles.
 If the Arts Council does not receive either of these final reports by the due date, the organization may lose current year funding and will not be eligible for funding in future grant cycles.

 Section VI – Schedule